 Rotterdam cohort

 serum assays of FSH, PRL, TSH, LH, E2, A4 (AD), FAI (T), sex hormone-binding globulin (SHBG), cortisol, and dehydroepiandrosterone sulfate.
 Serum LH and FSH levels were measured by immunoradiometric assay (Medgenix, Fleurus, Belgium), and T, AD, SHBG, and dehydroepiandrosterone sulfate were determined using RIA kits (Diagnostic Products Corp., Los Angeles, CA).
 Liquid-liquid extraction (hexane) of the samples and analysis, carried out with a Waters ACQUITY UPLC system couple to a Waters Xevo TQ mass spectrometer, were performed as described elsewhere (19) Intra-assay coefficients of variation (CV) were < 6% and intra-assay CV was < 9% at the concentration of 16 and 80 nmol/L, respectively.
 The measurement of serum 25(OH)D was carried out by the central chemical laboratory of the Medical Center Alkmaar, the Netherlands.
 This laboratory is a (ISO-15189) certified laboratory.
 Endocrine evaluation included serum levels of gonadotropic hormones (LH, FSH) and estradiol (E2), testosterone, dehydroepiandrosterone sulfate (DHEAS), fasting glucose and insulin.
 Hormone assays have been described in detail elsewhere (20).
 Insulin was measured by immunoradiometric assay.
 Testosterone, E2 and DHEAS were determined by radioimmunometric assays (RIAs).
 Intra-assay and inter-assay CV were less than 3% and less than 5% for testosterone and less than 5% and less than 7% for E2 respectively.

+Hormonal Assays

+Kuwait cohort

+All hormone assays were determined from one sample after an 8-hour overnight fast.
+This sample was obtained between 08:00 and 11:00 in the first week of the cycle or after more than 1 month of amenorrhea.
+Serum steroid hormone levels were determined as previously described[14].

+Rotterdam cohort

+For hormone assays venous blood samples were drawn at examination and stored at −80˚C after centrifugation at 3000 rpm for 10 min at 20˚C. Details are given in the supplementary material.

+Steroid hormone assays in both datasets were run using immunoradiometric assays.
+Details are given in the supplementary material.
+Assays were run immediately in the Kuwait dataset, while in the Rotterdam dataset, venous blood samples were centrifuged within 2 hours after withdrawal and were stored at -80˚C.

 PCOS Profile - Kuwait cohort